10 Best When2Meet Alternatives in 2026 (Modern Group Scheduling Tools)

 3. Crab.fit

 Open-source When2Meet replacement with live-updating overlap visualization, automatic timezone detection, and a native Android app.
-Source code on GitHub.
-When someone adds their availability, everyone else sees the heatmap update in real time.
-No account, no tracking.
+Source code is on GitHub.
+When someone adds their availability, everyone else sees the heatmap update in real time — no page refresh.
+No account, no tracking, no ads.

-Best for: Groups that want an open-source option with real-time updates and timezone handling.
+Best for: Groups that want an open-source option with real-time updates and solid timezone handling.

 Pricing: Free (open source)